-Extensive simulations were carried out to evaluate the algorithms' efficiency for different network sizes and levels of heterogeneity.
-The equivalence among the algorithms is demonstrated in Figure~\ref{fig:Comparison}, which shows that the same outcomes for both the stationary and temporal evolution of the epidemic prevalence using different algorithms.
-Their performances are compared across homogeneous hypergraphs, power-law hypergraphs, and hypergraphs with \textit{hyperblobs}~\cite{Barrat2022}.
-For each network type and size, an ensemble of 20 networks was created and sampled once each.
-A total simulation time of $T = 10,000~\alpha^{-1}$ was adopted.
-If the system falls into an absorbing state, a single agent is chosen randomly and reactivated, following a simple reactivation quasistationary method~\cite{Costa2021}.
+To compare algorithmic performance across sizes and structural regimes, we generate synthetic hypergraphs using the bipartite configuration model (BCM), adapted from Courtney and Bianconi~\cite{Courtney}; see Supplementary Fig. 1.
+The BCM allows to produce hypergraphs with arbitrary degree and order distributions $P_K$ and $f_m$, respectively.
+Extensive simulations were performed to assess the efficiency of the proposed algorithms across different network sizes and levels of heterogeneity.
+Their statistical equivalence is demonstrated in Fig.~\ref{fig:Comparison}, which shows that all methods yield identical results for both the stationary and temporal evolution of the epidemic prevalence.

+Performance was evaluated for three classes of structures: homogeneous hypergraphs, power-law hypergraphs, and hypergraphs containing hyperblobs~\cite{Barrat2022}.
+For each network type and size, an ensemble of 20 realizations was generated and sampled once.
+The total simulation time was fixed at $T = 10{,}000~\alpha^{-1}$.
+When the system reached an absorbing state, a single node was randomly reactivated following the quasistationary reactivation method of Ref.~\cite{Costa2021}.

-If the network interaction distribution is uniform, the transition points are approximately the same for all investigated network sizes, in contrast with heterogeneous contact distribution where the threshold presents strong finite size effects.
-Parameter sets were chosen to produce the regimes of interest fixing all parameters except $\beta(1)$ that is chosen to keep the epidemic prevalence constant as the networks size is varied.
+For uniform interaction distributions, the epidemic transition points are approximately invariant with network size, whereas heterogeneous contact distributions exhibit pronounced finite-size effects.
+The parameter sets were chosen to explore the relevant dynamical regimes by fixing all parameters except $\beta(1)$, which was adjusted to maintain a constant epidemic prevalence as network size increased.

-All CPU times were calculated in a workstation with an Intel Core i7-13700F processor (5.2 GHz), 64 GB of DDR4 RAM and a 250GB NVMe SSD.
-The code was written in Fortran and compiled with the version 2024.2.0 of the LLVM-Based Intel Fortran Compiler (ifx) for Linux 64-bit using double precision and standard compilation optimizations.
-The code is available as a package compatible with the Fortran Package Manager (fpm)~\cite{Kedward2022} at \url{https://github.com/gisc-ufv/hyperSIS}.
-Hypergraph datasets constructed as in Sec.~\ref{subsec:PL} are available in Ref.~\cite{datasets2025}.
+All CPU times were measured on a workstation equipped with an Intel Core i7-13700F processor (5.2~GHz), 64~GB of DDR4 RAM, and a 250~GB NVMe SSD.
+The code was implemented in Fortran and compiled with version~2024.2.0 of the LLVM-based Intel Fortran compiler (\texttt{ifx}) for 64-bit Linux, using double precision and standard optimization flags.